National Patriotic Party

 The National Patriotic Party (NPP) is a political party in Liberia.
 It was formed in 1997 by members of the National Patriotic Front of Liberia following the end of the First Liberian Civil War.

 History

 The party contested the 1997 general election, with the NPFL's leader, Charles Taylor, serving as the party's presidential candidate.
 Taylor won the presidential election with 75% of the vote.
 The party also won 49 of 64 seats in the House of Representatives and 21 of 26 in the Senate.
 Due to domestic and international pressure as a result of the Second Liberian Civil War, Taylor stepped down as president in August 2003.
 In October of that year, Taylor's successor, Moses Blah, and the members of the Legislature resigned and ceded power to the National Transitional Government of Liberia.

 The party later contested the 2005 general election.
 The party's presidential candidate was Roland Massaquoi, who earned 4.1% of the vote.
 The NPP also won four seats in the House of Representatives and another four in the Senate.

+The party was a member of the Coalition for Democratic Change (CDC) during the 2011 Liberian general election, and joined the CDC's boycott of the runoff election in protest due to partisan politicians being named to the National Elections Commission (NEC) and demanding the resignation of NEC Chairman James Fromayan.